 We’ve collected some resources for getting started in reinforcement learning (RL).
 Comments or suggestions are welcome!

-Unlike natural language and vision, where the building blocks for modeling are neural networks, and advances in the field have gone hand-in-hand with advances in neural network architecture, a significant part of modeling in RL takes place outside of neural networks, with nets being just one component.
-We therefore recommend a bottoms up approach to learning RL, starting with classic RL theory before proceeding to deep RL.
+A significant part of modeling in RL takes place outside of neural networks, with nets being just one component.
+We therefore recommend starting with classic RL theory before proceeding to deep RL.

 Roughly in order of recommended progression: